manureta/suite/docs/usermanual/source/processing/processes/vector/query.rst

 Relationship to other processes
 -------------------------------

-* The :ref:`gt:Transform <processing.processes.vector.transform>` process offers complementary functionality in that it allows attributes to be created or recomputed.
+* The :ref:`gs:Transform <processing.processes.vector.transform>` process offers complementary functionality in that it allows attributes to be created or recomputed.
 The two processes can be chained to allow both filtering and computing of new attributes.